 Extensive surveillance has been conducted in the local area and the two known infestations continue to receive ongoing treatment.
 The treatment program which is subject to strict conditions to ensure there is no “off target” damage has been progressing well with a clear reduction in the number and vigour of nests at both the CBD and Terania Creek infestations.
 It is expected that treatment will continue throughout the coming months.

 The response team has put a lot of effort into locating specific nests within the CBD infestation and has trained a odour detection dog to accurately locate any additional nests.
-In February this year, further community surveillance operations in the broader region using government and community representatives was conducted to determine the presence of any outlying infestations and ensure no further sites were present.
+In June this year, further baiting operations in the broader region will be conducted.

 We are working hard to stop the spread and eradicate Yellow Crazy Ant in NSW and we need your help.
 Remember - the sooner we know about an infestation, the sooner we are able to put in place measures to contain and eradicate yellow crazy ant.